hexcoded/BlessOriginsMap/README.md

-This is a interactive map for Bless Unleashed https://hexcoded.github.io/BlessOriginsMap/
+This is a interactive map for Bless Origins https://hexcoded.github.io/BlessOriginsMap/